breatheco-de/content/src/content/lesson/what-is-JWT-and-how-to-implement-with-Express.md

 }
 ```

 That is it!
-As you can see, it's very simple to integrate JWT into your application using Flask/Python, just three steps on the backend and two steps on the front-ent.
+As you can see, it's very simple to integrate JWT into your application using Express, just four steps on the backend and two steps on the front-ent.
 For any questions, you can contact me on Twitter [@alesanchezr](https://twitter.com/alesanchezr) or use the `#public-support` channel on 4Geeks Academy's Slack community.